 Gail’s Exclusive Tours: Professionally guided hiking, waterfall, culture, culinary and beach tours on both Trinidad and Tobago. exclusivetourstnt.com

-For more ideas on secluded beaches to visit and under-the-radar islands such as Trinidad and Tobago, check out these posts:
+For more ideas on secluded beaches to visit and under-the-radar islands in the Caribbean, check out these posts:

 Dividing her time between Canada, Guatemala and Mexico (or the nearest tropical beach), Michele Peterson is the founder of A Taste for Travel.
 Her award-winning travel and food writing has appeared in Lonely Planet’s cookbook Mexico: From the Source, National Geographic Traveler, Fodor’s and 100+ other publications.